bge-barcoding/BGEE/README.md

   ## To do ##
 - Split Snakefile into .smk files
-- Integrate Gene fetch into workflow.
-- Add pre-MGE rule to subset very large input files (Based on file size or sequence number related)
+- Add pre-MGE rule to subset very large input files (Based on file size or sequence number?)
 - Get workflow to generate RO-crates.
-- Integrate gene_fetch.py into workflow.
-- Generate RO-crates.